Arithmetic Sequence Calculator

 This arithmetic sequence formula is applicable in the case of all common differences, whether they're positive, negative, or equal to zero.
 Naturally, in the case of a zero difference, all terms are equal to each other, making any calculations unnecessary.

 Difference between sequence and series

 Our arithmetic sequence calculator can also find the sum of the sequence (called the arithmetic series) for you.
-You can do it by yourself, too - it's not that hard!
+Trust us, you can do it by yourself — it's not that hard!

 Look at the first example of an arithmetic sequence: 3, 5, 7, 9, 11, 13, 15, 17, 19, 21.
 We could sum all of the terms by hand, but it is not necessary.
 Let's try to sum the terms in a more organized fashion.
 We will add the first and last term together, then the second and second-to-last, third and third-to-last, etc. You will quickly notice that: